How do I join a "drop-in" support group? Do I have to preregister?

-Since the group is ongoing, you may join any week by just showing up.
+Since support groups are ongoing, you may join any week by just showing up.
 If you are more comfortable speaking with the group leader before attending that is fine too.
 But, you do not have to "pre-register" or "sign up" before attending.
-The current members of the group are usually very warm and welcoming to new members.
+The current members of the group are usually very warm and welcoming

 Who attends the support group?
 How many attend?

 Generally about 6 - 14 people attend the group, ranging in age from teens to adults.
 The group tends to grow larger in February and October and smaller in the summer and around holiday season.

 How do I know if the support group is meeting this week?

 The support group runs every week – but there are occasions when the leaders need to cancel.
 Please "Like" us on The Awakening Center Support Group Facebook page.
 We try to keep the page updated when the support group has to be cancelled.